Think Before You Post

 Bathroom Mirrors are NOT Meant for Selfie Profile Pictures

-I don’t care how nice your bathroom is or how great your hair and outfit look, do not use a selfie you took in the bathroom as your profile picture…especially on LinkedIn.
+I don’t care how nice your bathroom is or how great your hair and outfit look, do not use a selfie you took in the bathroom as your profile picture… especially on LinkedIn.
 I’ve seen too many of these over the years.
-It reeks unprofessional.
-Do yourself a favor and don’t let this detail be the reason someone passes you over on a job for someone else.
+It reeks of unprofessionalism.
+Do yourself a favor and don’t let this detail be the reason someone passes you over for a job.

 At a minimum, find a place with a nice neutral background and decent lighting.
-Then get a friend take several photographs with different poses to choose from.
-Better still, get an updated head-shot done at an actual photo studio where the lighting and other details are perfect.
+Then, have a friend take several photographs with different poses to choose from.
+Better still, get an updated headshot done at an actual photo studio where the lighting and other details are perfect.

 Avoid Posting Anything Vulgar, Profane, or With Poor Grammar

-Whatever you write or share is a reflection on you and your judgement.
-If you post a racy photo of a scantily-clad woman on your Twitter feed, an employer is seeing a potential lawsuit for sexual harassment.
-If you post a profane laden rant about your neighbor who is doing something you can’t stand, an employer sees you doing the same on a customer service call.
-If you post something using incorrect grammar and misspellings on Google+, an employer sees poor communication within the office and lack of intelligence on your part.
+Whatever you write or share is a reflection on you and your judgment.
+If you post a racy photo of a scantily clad woman on your Twitter feed, an employer is seeing a potential lawsuit for sexual harassment.
+If you post a profanity-laden rant about your neighbor who is doing something you can’t stand, an employer sees you doing the same on a customer service call.
+If you post something using incorrect grammar and misspellings on Facebook, an employer sees poor communication within the office and a lack of intelligence on your part.

 Don't Depend on Your Privacy Settings

-Yes, there’s way to make everything you do on social media private and unsearchable.
+Yes, there are ways to make everything you do on social media private and unsearchable.
 But don’t depend on that to prevent something you don’t want to get out from getting out.
 The fact of the matter is, if there is anyone following you that disagrees with something you just posted, it can easily get out.
-All they have to do is a screen capture of what you said and now your controversial Facebook post or Tweet is public.
+All they have to do is take a screen capture of what you said, and now your controversial Facebook post or Tweet is public.

 Make Your Social Media Work For You, Not Against You

-So at this point, you’re probably asking, “Ok, so what can I do on social media.
+So at this point, you’re probably asking, “Okay, so what can I do on social media?
 You’ve taken all the fun away!”